chrlutz/markdown-second-brain-alternatives/README.md

 And this is what this repository is about. **A collection of evaluation results, ideas and prototypes with the goal to implement the workflows for efficiently building a "Second Brain" with none closed source tools.**

 ## What's wrong with the License of Obsidian?
-Obsidian can be used for free only for private use only.
+Obsidian can be used for free only for private use.
 In all other cases a subscription is required according to the [Obsidian Pricing](https://obsidian.md/pricing) model.
 And since obsidian is a tool that provides additional value to my private knowledge-managment, I - of course - want to benefit from these values in my work as well.

 Well, I'm sure that just the price is not an issue if it is about to argue for a new knowledge-management tooling in my company (and from my point of view the value of this tooling for my work could be much greater than e.g. 50 USD/year).
 The issue is that I **have to argue** for a new knowledge-management tool.
 The problem is the type of software and that the branch "knowledge-management" is so much overloaded with different toolings.
 And or course in my company there are already dozens of such tools in use.
 In a company in which "Standards" are very important, it is not easy to introduce a new tooling just because "I like it".